Ollama-Agent-Roll-Cage/oarc-discord-teacher/README.md

 - **Bot not responding**: Make sure Ollama is running (`ollama serve`)
 - **Slow responses**: Use a smaller model or increase timeout
+- **Vision features not working**: Ensure you've pulled a vision-capable model with `ollama pull llava` or similar
+- **Groq API errors**: Check your API key and model name in the .env file
 - **High memory usage**: Reduce `MAX_CONVERSATION_LOG_SIZE` in the code
 - **Storage issues**: Check disk space if you've stored many papers/searches
 - **Model loading issues**: Ensure you've pulled the model with `ollama pull model_name`